dumtux/eastec.s1/README.md

 ## Deployment

 The SOne server software can be deployed on GCP.
 The SOne server is a stateful server.
-It preservers SOne device websocket connections on server side.
+It has SOne device websocket connections on server side.
-In other words, SOne server is **not a stateless server*.
+In other words, SOne server is **not a stateless server**.
 Thus when deploying SOne to the cloud platforms, need to **restrickt the server instance as only one**.

 For more details, refer the [`app.yaml`](./app.yaml)